Alderton, Wiltshire

 Alderton is a village and former civil parish, now in the parish of Luckington, in Wiltshire, England, 6 mi southwest of Malmesbury.
 In 1931 the parish had a population of 107.
 On 1 April 1934 the parish was abolished and merged with Luckington.

 The South Wales Main Line, the main railway from Swindon to Bristol and South Wales, runs close to the south of the village where it passes through the Alderton Tunnel.

+The name Alderton derives from the Old English Ealdhereingtūn meaning 'settlement connected with Ealdhere'.